-25 5 Conclusions
+5 Conclusions

-The observed O_3 drop events result from free convection in the morning hours, having the power to rise far above the height of the growing CBL.
+The observed $O_3$ drop events result from free convection in the morning hours with the strength to rise far above the height of the growing CBL.
 The trigger of the convection can be manifold and are not necessarily limited to a mesoscale circulation system as it was the case in half of the days in this study.
 The described processes provide a powerful vertical transport mechanism in the early morning hours, which has a strong impact on atmospheric chemistry (trace gases) and meteorology (air temperature) close to ground as well as in higher altitudes.

-The O_3 drop events were not only observed during the field experiment but were present throughout the entire period from October 2000 to December 2005.
-At 18% of the days between April and September, the O_3 decreases are most likely the result of a free convective pulse in the early morning.
+The $O_3$ drop events were not only observed during the field experiment but were present throughout the entire period from October 2000 to December 2005.
+On 18% of the days between April and September, the $O_3$ decreases are most likely the result of a free convective pulse in the early morning.

-- It can be expected, that similar processes are active also in other regions, where appropriate triggers like local or mesoscale circulation systems lead to a convective release of surface layer air masses into the residual layer.
+It can be expected that similar processes are active in many other regions, where appropriate triggers like local or mesoscale circulation systems lead to a convective release of surface layer air masses into the residual layer.
 Whether or not such transport events are sufficiently captured by common flux measurement techniques should be carefully investigated.
-This becomes particular true, when observed trace gas con- - 15 centrations are to be assigned to possible source regions, only based on the wind direction.
+This becomes particular true, when observed trace gas concentrations are to be assigned to possible source regions, only based on the wind direction.